AI slop: In music

+In some cases, large volumes of AI-generated tracks have been uploaded with the aim of manipulating streaming platform royalties.
+For example, in September 2024 Michael Smith of North Carolina was charged with wire fraud conspiracy after using hundreds of thousands of AI-generated songs and bots to generate more than US$10 million in royalties.
+In June 2025, Deezer estimated that as much as 70% of streams of AI-generated tracks on its platform were fraudulent, highlighting concerns about mass low-quality output competing with human-made music.

+In April 2024, Pink Floyd held a fan-made music video contest for tracks from the Dark Side of the Moon album to celebrate the band's 50th anniversary.
+Among ten chosen entries, the music video for the track "Any Colour You Like" was noted for being made using the Stable Diffusion software, prompting online backlash from fans against the band and the video's submitter for its AI-generated nature as well as its perceived low quality.

+In November 2024, Kanye West released an unexpected music video for the song "Bomb" from Vultures 2, featuring AI-generated versions of his daughters, North West and Chicago West.
+The video shows the children racing through a desert in futuristic Cybertruck-like vehicles, with both providing vocals—North partly in Japanese and Chicago in a freestyle style.
+The release drew widespread debate, with many fans criticizing West's increasing reliance on AI and specifically referring to the project as "AI slop", expressing discomfort with the use of AI replicas of his children.

-In July 2025, numerous media outlets reported on accusations that an indie band named The Velvet Sundown, which in only a few weeks had amassed over 850,000 listeners on Spotify, was AI-generated.
+In July 2025, numerous media outlets reported on accusations that an indie band named the Velvet Sundown, which in only a few weeks had amassed over 850,000 listeners on Spotify, was AI-generated.
 Critics observed that there were no records of any performances by the band, that individual band members had no social media presence, and that their promotional images appeared to be fake.
 Deezer's AI detection tool flagged the band's music as being 100% AI-generated.
-In 2025, Deezer estimated that as much as 70% of streams of AI-generated tracks on its platform were fraudulent, highlighting concerns about mass low quality output competing with human made music.
-An unaffiliated social media account in the name of the band denied that any AI was used in creating their music.
+Rolling Stone (which described the Velvet Sundown as "obviously fictional") had reported that a spokesperson for the band named Andrew Frelon had admitted that their music was an "art hoax" generated using the AI tool Suno.
+However, Frelon later stated that his statement was itself a hoax and that he had no connection to the band.
 However, within a week, the Velvet Sundown's artist biography on Spotify had been updated to say that the band was "a synthetic music project guided by human creative direction, and composed, voiced, and visualized with the support of artificial intelligence", intended as "artistic provocation".
 By this time, the band had over one million monthly listeners on Spotify.
 According to a former Spotify employee, the high listener count has two likely causes: firstly, Spotify now accepts payments to boost playlist placement, and secondly, playlists are increasingly selected by algorithms rather than humans.
-Earlier, Rolling Stone (which described the Velvet Sundown as "obviously fictional") had reported that a spokesperson for the band named Andrew Frelon had admitted that their music was an "art hoax" generated using the AI tool Suno.
-However, Frelon later stated that his statement was itself a hoax and that he had no connection to the band.